DominikaRzez/web-scraping-challenge/README.md

 <strong>The Flask App</strong> connects, fetches and inserts data to and from a MongoDB.
 The script imports the scrape function, queries Mongo database and passes the mars data into an HTML template to display data.</p>

-<p>The assignment utilises Flask, BeautifulSoup, Splinter, MongoDB.</p>
+<p>The assignment utilises Flask, BeautifulSoup, Splinter, MongoDB, Bootstrap.</p>